ArefAz/Detection-Tracking-with-OpenCV/README.md

 ---

-Note: You need to pass a few mandatory arguments to options (`--video, --model, --config, --classes`).
-However, except for the video path, other default paths should be working fine.

-Use `./tracking --help` to see options manual.
+Please use `./tracking --help` to see options manual.

 -------------